appwrite/appwrite/docs/tutorials/add-route.md

 ### 5. Param
 As the name implies, `param()` is used to define a request parameter.

-param() accepts 7 parameters :
+`param()` accepts 6 parameters :
 * A key (name)
 * A default value
-* An instance of a relevant validator class
+* An instance of a validator class,This can also accept a callback that returns a validator instance.
+Dependency injection is supported for the callback.
 * Description of the parameter
 * Is the route optional
 * An array of injections

 ```php
 App::get('/v1/account/logs')
     ->param('queries', [], new Queries(new Limit(), new Offset()), 'Array of query strings generated using the Query class provided by the SDK.
 [Learn more about queries](https://appwrite.io/docs/databases#querying-documents).
 Only supported methods are limit and offset', true)